 FCRM has consistently delivered good quality and safe drinking water.
-All parameters monitored have met the health guideline values stated in the ADWG during the 2017-18, 2016-17 and 2015-16 reporting periods.
+All parameters monitored have met the health guideline values stated in the ADWG during the last three reporting periods.
 Data recorded since 1997 shows that, apart from copper and manganese, all of these parameters have continually tested below the detectable limits.
-This is due to the combination of high quality source water and good risk management practices.
+This is due to the combination of high-quality source water and good risk management practices.
 The results from the analysis of these parameters from samples collected from the groundwater source are all below the detectable limits and meet water quality standards.